Supreme Court takes up abortion pill dispute

 “FDA’s early actions in approving mifepristone are inextricably intertwined with its more recent decisions to remove critical safeguards surrounding its use,” the group wrote.
 “To review one without the other is like reading a novel starting in the middle.”

-The Supreme Court’s orders reject that request, agreeing only to weigh in on the recent changes that eased access.
+The Supreme Court’s orders reject that request, agreeing only to weigh in on the changes made after 2016 that eased access.
+Those changes included allowing the drugs to be sent by mail, and extending the window in which mifepristone can be used to terminate pregnancies from seven weeks’ gestation to 10 weeks.

 The Biden administration warned that upending mifepristone’s original approval would disrupt the “long-established status quo” and call into question the FDA’s broader authority.

-“FDA approved mifepristone as safe and effective in 2000,” the Justice Department wrote in court filings.

-“The agency has maintained that scientific judgment across five presidential administrations, while updating the drug’s approved conditions of use based on additional evidence and experience,” the administration told the justices.
+“The agency has maintained that scientific judgment across five presidential administrations, while updating the drug’s approved conditions of use based on additional evidence and experience,” the Department of Justice wrote in a court filing.
 “More than five million Americans have relied on mifepristone to terminate their pregnancies, and public health authorities around the world have likewise approved the drug.”

+In a statement, White House press secretary Karine Jean Pierre said in a statement the administration stands by FDA’s approval of mifepristone as safe and effective.

+“As the Department of Justice continues defending the FDA’s actions before the Supreme Court, President Biden and Vice President Harris remain firmly committed to defending women’s ability to access reproductive care.
+We continue to urge Congress to pass a law restoring the protections of Roe v.
+Wade—the only way to ensure the right to choose for women in every state,” Jean Pierre said.